nikolozGobejiShvili/Drowsiness-detection/README.md

 ## Customization
 -You can adjust the threshold for triggering the alarm by modifying the score > 15 condition.
 -The sound alarm is played using pygame with a 'alarm.wav' file.
-Make sure you have this sound file in your project directory.
+Make sure you have this sound file in your project directory